minghai-jiang/biodiversity-app/public/markdown/Northern Paraguay deforestation.md

-# Deforestation in northern Paraguay

-The Chaco in Paraguay is a large area of about 150.000 square kilometers where heavy deforestation takes place.
-Monitoring complience in this area is an enormous challange.
-This notebook demonstrates the power of the Ellipsis-API to cope with this challange.
+The Chaco in Paraguay is a large sparsely habited area of about 150.000 square kilometers.
+The vast amount of forests make the Chaco of enourmous ecological value.
+Unfortunately much of this forest is dissapearing in an unpresedented rate.

-Deforestation falls into three classes.
-Deforesation for which a permit has been granted, illegal deforestation in reserves of various types, and deforestation outside reserves for which no permit is administered.
-We will have a look at all of these.
+This notebook invastigates deforestation in northern Paraguay in recent years.
+Using the Ellipsis API it tackles some of the monitoring chalanges.
+We will be looking at deforestation within registered reserves, within permit areas and within areas for which no status is known.

 The acquisition of the data has been paid for and made publicly available by IUCN the Netherlands comittee.